Late-Round NFL Draft Gem? Tight End Prospect Craves Special Teams 'Dirty Work'

 Quitoriano, who studies Rob Gronkowski closely, is aware that his receiving numbers don’t jump off the page.
 In 2021, Quitoriano posted career highs in receptions (19) receiving yards (214) and receiving touchdowns (3).
 His goal at the NFL Combine and OSU’s Pro Day was to show off his explosiveness and improved route running.

 Quitoriano is expected to be a third-day NFL draft pick.
-Washington owns four selections in rounds 4-7 of the draft.
+Atlanta owns four selections in rounds 4-7 of the draft.

 Coach Ron Rivera